kutschke/SecondaryInputs/README.md

 within the TDAQ system.

 One of the first steps in processing the data will be to join the two files into one.
-One option to join the files is to use the art "secondary input file" feature to do this.
+One option to do this is to use the art "secondary input file" feature to do this.
 This repo contains some exercises that show that the basic funcationality works but that there are issues that we need to work around: